KyleHaynes/gnaf.r/README.md

 # gnaf.r

-An R package to assist with importing the (Australian) G-NAF into R.
+An R package to assist with the downloading / importing / manipulation of the (Australian) Geocoded - National Address File.

 ## What is G-NAF?